Seven Chances

 Seven Chances is a 1925 American silent comedy film directed by and starring Buster Keaton, based on the play of the same name by Roi Cooper Megrue, produced in 1916 by David Belasco.
 Additional cast members include T. Roy Barnes, Snitz Edwards, and Ruth Dwyer.
 Jean Arthur, a future star, has an uncredited supporting role.
 The film's opening scenes were shot in early Technicolor.
 The film includes Keaton's famous rock avalanche sequence.

 Plot

-Jimmy Shannon (Buster Keaton) is the junior partner in the brokerage firm of Meekin and Shannon, which is on the brink of financial ruin.
-A lawyer (whom they dodged, mistakenly believing he was trying to add to their woes) finally manages to inform Jimmy of the terms of his grandfather's will.
+Jimmie Shannon is the junior partner in the brokerage firm of Meekin and Shannon, which is on the brink of financial ruin.
+A lawyer (whom they dodged, mistakenly believing he was trying to add to their woes) finally manages to inform Jimmie of the terms of his grandfather's will.
 He will inherit seven million dollars if he is married by 7:00 p.m. on his 27th birthday, which happens to be that same day.

 Shannon immediately seeks out his sweetheart, Mary Jones, who readily accepts his proposal.
 However, when he clumsily explains why they have to get married that day, she breaks up with him.

 He returns to the country club to break the news to his partner and the lawyer.
-Though Jimmy's heart is set on Mary, Meekin persuades him to try proposing to other women to save them both from ruin or even possibly jail.
-He has Jimmy look in the club's dining room; Jimmy knows seven women there (the chances of the title).
+Though Jimmie's heart is set on Mary, Meekin persuades him to try proposing to other women to save them both from ruin or even possibly jail.
+He has Jimmie look in the club's dining room, Jimmie knows seven women there (the chances of the title).
 Each turns him down.
-In desperation, Jimmy asks any woman he comes across.
+In desperation, Jimmie asks any woman he comes across.
 Even the hat check girl rejects him.
-He finally finds one who agrees, but it turns out she is underage when her mother spots her and takes her away.
+He finally finds one who agrees, but it turns out she is underage.

 Meanwhile, Mary's mother persuades her to reconsider.
-She writes a note agreeing to marry Jimmy and sends the hired hand to deliver it.
+She writes a note agreeing to marry Jimmie and sends the hired hand to deliver it.

 Unaware of this, Meekin has his partner's predicament (and potential inheritance) printed in the newspaper, asking would-be brides to go to the Broad Street Church at 5 p.m.
 Hordes of veiled women descend on the place.
-When they spot Jimmy (who had fallen asleep on a pew), they begin to fight over him.
+When they spot Jimmie (who had fallen asleep on a pew), they begin to fight over him.
 Then the clergyman appears and announces he believes it all to be a practical joke.
-Infuriated, the women chase after Jimmy.
+Infuriated, the women chase after Jimmie.
 While hiding, he gets Mary's note.
 He races to Mary's house, pursued by furious females.
 Along the way, he accidentally starts an avalanche, which drives away the mob.

-When he gets to Mary's home, Meekin shows him his watch; he is minutes too late.
+When he gets to Mary's home, Meekin shows him his watch: he is minutes too late.
 Mary still wants to marry him, money or no, but he refuses to let her share his impending disgrace.
 When he leaves, he sees by the church clock that Meekin's watch is fast.
 He and Mary wed just in time.